 writing, for instance, you might want to avoid white papers as the center of your marketing strategy!

-Once you’ve identified your most successful content, you’ll know where to focus your content creation process.
-Try something new, visual and very shareable,
+Once you’ve identified your most successful content, you’ll know where to focus your content creation efforts.
+Try something new, visual and easily

-organic comment with little to no effort from you.
-Do moderate the content for appropriateness, though, because customer content still can be quite raw.
+organic content with little to no effort from you.
+Do moderate the content for appropriateness, though, because customer content can be quite raw.

 Finally, see what’s working for your competitors.
 Take some time to analyze their online activities and SEO efforts with a tool like SEMrush (the ultimate spy-

 on-your-competitors tool).
 Determine what keywords are driving the most organic traffic to their website, and compare their organic versus paid traffic (in

 case you still need ideas for budget allocation).

 If your competitors are doing better than you with certain keywords, look at their content and find out why.
 Also look at what’s not there; a careful analysis

 might clue you in to keyword or opportunities the competition has missed.